PaulStoffregen/O_C_T41/readme.md

 # Rev 3 issues:

-Mounting holes for display may be slightly off

-Mounting holes for display should enlarge slightly to allow M2 screws
+Solder pads (7 pins) for the display should be raised approximately 1mm, towards the top edge of the board.
+To make the display fit, usually the 7 header pins need to be bent slightly.

 **3 beta testers had Teensy I/O pins damaged**, mostly encoders and pushbuttons.
 If you build Rev 3, **USE A SOCKET** between Teensy and the CPU board.